 - (most) pensions

 - life insurance proceeds

 - the earnings of your minor child

 Loans, gifts, and other peoples’ money are not protected from garnishment when they are put in your bank account.
 BUT, if you have a joint account, the other person’s money may be protected.
 Talk to a lawyer right away.

 Sometimes money that is usually exempt is not protected if you owe debts like

 Exempt wages only stay exempt for 20 or 60 days after you deposit them in the bank.
-See “Can They Take Money Out Of Your Paycheck?” on the next page.
+See the section called “Can they take money out of your paycheck?”

 If a bank or financial institution is trying to take money you owe out of another account you have with them call a lawyer right away.

 You will not get any warning before your account is frozen.
 The bank must send you a written notice and exemption forms after the money in your account has been frozen.
 If your money is exempt (see above) fill out BOTH exemption notices.
 Be sure to include copies of your bank statements for the last 60 days.
 Give one copy to the person or company who is garnishing you and one copy to your bank.